NiekWouters3060/Process-optimization-of-asylum-influx/README.md

 # Process-optimization-of-asylum-influx
 Developing a data-driven framework to manage and predict the pressure on migration agencies.
 The focus is on predicting the monthly inflow and simulating more efficient processing processes through intelligent prioritization.
-All the used was public data from the Belgian government published on https://www.cgvs.be/nl/actueel.
+All the used data is public data from the Belgian government published on https://www.cgvs.be/nl/actueel.

 Deel 1: Collecting en Cleaning Data, EDA en PowerBI interactief dashboard dat data per nationaliteit weergeeft.